dk14/wolfram-mega/docs/traders.md

 ## Issue offer

 Offers have unique pow hash, pow hash is their id.
-If offer is rejected due to low-pow difficulty - trader API will upgrade PoW.
+If offer is rejected due to low-pow difficulty - trader API will try to upgrade PoW.

 >Note: there is a limitation on the maximum length of the message.